-This post assumes that you have some experience with setting up NextCloud.
+This post assumes that you have some experience with Docker and setting up NextCloud.
 Therefore, we will not discuss configuring proxies, HTTPS and more.
 Instead, we will explore how you can set up a fresh NextCloud base install with Wasabi as the S3 primary storage on Docker.
 You can then follow your own steps to customize your NextCloud install further as needed.
+Read our how to setup Docker guide if you need some help.

 What is NextCloud?